omise/bluepine/README.md

 }
 ```

-It will use these new params for validating/generating specs.
+The new params are then used for validating/generating specs.

-#### Re-using Params from Other Service `params: Symbol`
+#### Re-using params from other service `params: Symbol`

-We can also re-use params from other endpoint by specifing a `Symbol` that refers to other endpoint's params.
+We can also re-use params from other endpoints by specifing a `Symbol` that refers to the params of the other endpoint.

 ```ruby
 endpoint "/search" do